 This work is licensed under a Creative Commons Attribution-NonCommercial-Share Alike 4.0 International License.

 Moon, Jessica M.; Zabriskie, Hannah A.; Harty, Patrick S.; Currier, Bradley S.; Blumkaitis, Julia C.; Stecker, Richard A.; Jagim, Andrew; and Kerksick, Chad M., "Comparison of Energy Expenditure Observed between Scheduled Activities in Collegiate Team-Sport Female Athletes" (2021).
-Faculty Research Papers.
+Faculty Scholarship.
 5.